elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 #### Modifying a component catalog entry

+1. Open the `Pipeline Components` panel.
 1. Click the `edit` (pencil) icon next to the entry name.
 1. Modify the catalog entry as desired.

+#### Duplicating a component catalog entry

+To duplicate a component catalog entry:
+1. Open the `Pipeline Components` panel.
+1. Click the duplicate icon next to the entry name.
+1. Follow the steps in '[_Modifying a component catalog entry_](#modifying-a-component-catalog-entry)' to customize the duplicated entry.

 #### Removing a component catalog entry

 To remove a component catalog entry and its referenced component(s) from the Visual Pipeline Editor palette:

+1. Open the `Pipeline Components` panel.
 1. Click the `delete` (trash) icon next to the entry name.
 1. Confirm deletion.